Updated on September 12th, 2022

 This is another area where local, experienced beekeepers can help guide a beginner.
 Just realized, you may get 4 opinions for every 3 people you ask.

-No matter how much honey our bees have going into winter, we supplement with sugar.
+No matter how much honey our bees have going into winter, we supplement it with sugar.
 Unable to predict how severe winter may be, we err on the side of caution.
 Too much food is better than too little.

 We place a candy board on top full of sugar bricks.
 On warmer days, the bees can break cluster and access the sugar for additional food.